 You are now leaving GSK’s website and are going to a website that is not operated/controlled by GSK.
 Though we feel it could be useful to you,we are not responsible for the content/service or availability of linked sites.
 You are therefore mindful of these risks and have decided to go ahead.Agree Agree Agree Stay

 The pandemic has thrown a lot of our healthcare routines out of schedule.
 This is especially true of vaccination schedules for young children.
 In the first five years of a child’s life, there are a slew of vaccinations scheduled, to correspond with stages of immune system development.
 They are, therefore, essential to give children immunization cover against virulent childhood diseases like pertussis, Hepatitis A, meningitis and polio.
-While parents are extra careful of their child’s vaccination schedule upto 1-2 years of age, it takes a backseat as the child grows.
+1,2 While parents are extra careful of their child’s vaccination schedule up to 1-2 years of age, it takes a backseat as the child grows.
 It is important for parents to remember that the risk of diseases does not go away as children grow up.
 Some of the important vaccinations recommended for children between 1 to 5 years of age include Hepatitis-A, Chicken Pox, MMR, Meningitis ACWY vaccine, DTP-HIB-Hep B booster, PCV booster, annual Influenza Vaccine, etc.2

-If any of these vaccinations are missed, it can have long lasting repercussions that compromise your child’s health.
-That’s why pediatricians have been giving parents, a Vaccination card: A passport to a child’s good health.
+If any of these vaccinations are missed, it can have long lasting repercussions that compromise your child’s health.1 That’s why pediatricians have been giving parents, a Vaccination card: A passport to a child’s good health.
 Not only does the vaccination card clearly lay out the vaccination schedule, it also becomes a reiteration of the importance of getting those vaccinations.
 Parents can use it as a ready reckoner to plan their future course of action and catch up on any missed vaccinations.

 Vaccinations cards have become even more important now in a world that’s increasingly paranoid about the dangers of infectious diseases.
 The vaccination card doubles up as a bona fide record of your child’s health and immunization history.
 It can be a useful document when applying for school admissions, or travel visas.
 It also provides important information to doctors about the child’s immunization status, and what other vaccinations might still be pending.